Jamie Anderson Bio

 After an acting career in film and television, Jamie was mentored as a writer by some of the best comedic voices working today.
 The first sitcom pilot she wrote garnered such acclaim that it led to her first feature option to Radar Pictures.
 Her next comedy pilot, “Pushing 40”, now titled “Pumas”, was a top five finalist in the prestigious TrackingB script competition.
 She followed it up with the feature You Be You, a family dramedy set in the Deep South, which won her a fellowship to the esteemed Rocaberti Writers Retreat in Barcelona, Spain.

 Currently, Jamie has a period comedy feature in development at Broken Road Productions.
 She has the comedy feature, Pregnant in Las Vegas, in pre-production at Patriot Pictures.
 She has a dark comedy television pilot, based on a white trash rapper, in development.
-She wrote, directed, and produced her dark comedy short film, Punching Bag.
-Most recently, she wrote, directed, and produced her elevated dark comedy short film, inspired by suburbia, I’m F%$#ing Fine.
-After directing I Won’t Say I Love You in the UK, she will be directing Me Too Nice, in Los Angeles.
+She wrote, directed, and produced her dark comedy short films, Punching Bag, I’m F%$#ing Fine, and Me Too Nice.
+She directed I Won’t Say I Love You in the UK, to acclaim.
+She wrote, directed, and produced her pilot, “Pumas”, safely during the pandemic.

-Jamie is represented by Michael Woodlief at MSW Media Management, and Chad Christopher at Stone, Genow, Smelkinson, Binder, & Christopher.
+Jamie is represented by Chad Christopher at Stone, Genow, Smelkinson, Binder, & Christopher.

 Copyright © 2019 JamieAndersonFilm.com